-The curriculum of the school is based on a Waldorf curriculum, which enables students to engage the full range of their faculties at every stage of development.
+The curriculum of the school is based on Waldorf principles, which enable students to engage the full range of their faculties at every stage of development.
 The kids learn the core studies of math and literacy.
 Meaningful learning is created through colors and forms, tone, drama and speech, movement, mindfulness, and meditation.
-Students also explore and connect to nature by engaging in forest/eco education, and by practicing gardening and recycling.
+Students also explore and connect with nature by engaging in forest/eco education, and by practicing gardening and recycling.

 The main language is English, and Spanish is taught as a second language.

 The Jungle school is a micro-community that encourages the practice of social skills and collaboration.
 Together with that, every student is seen as a unique whole and specific academic and emotional needs are addressed with individual support.

 The PachaMama School is supported by professional and qualified community residents’ and parents’ ongoing cooperation and trust.